johnsug/johnsug.github.io/_posts/2016-12-05-nba-finals-dashboard.md

 ---
 layout: post
 title: NBA Finals Dashboard
-subtitle: Trying to recreate a VizWiz dashboard
+subtitle: My attempt at re-creating a VizWiz dashboard
 ---

 One of my new favorite blogs to follow is http://www.vizwiz.com, written by Andy Kriebel.
 I was going to call Andy a Tableau ninja, but realized he has a legit "tableau title" -- [Zen Master](http://www.tableau.com/ZenMasters) -- which is pretty cool.
 (I guess calling yourself a "rockstar" or a "ninja" doesn't cut it these days...)